top of page

 Not yet an avalanche, but more than a snowball.

-In the past 3 months, three significant players in the consumer lending scene: one very big, one merely large and one worth maybe $50m (but doing huge volumes on the reg) have tip-toed out of the darkness and begun to bathe in the glorious, glorious light.
+In the past three months, three significant players in the consumer lending scene have emerged: one very big, one merely large, and one worth maybe $50 million (but doing huge volumes regularly).
+They have tiptoed out of the darkness and begun to bask in the glorious light of Open Banking.

-Company A - ASX-listed circa $1bn market cap
+Company A - ASX-listed circa $1 billion market cap

-Company B - ASX-listed circa $300m market cap
+Company B - ASX-listed circa $300 million market cap

-Company C - Privately held circa $60m market cap (est)
+Company C - Privately held circa $60 million market cap (est)

 Decent little roster, eh?

-And just what is this Hades-like gloomscape they’ve been set free from, and what is this utopian scene they now find themselves a part of?
+What is this Hades-like gloomscape they’ve been set free from, and what is this utopian scene they now find themselves in?

-Well, they no longer process loans using “screen-scraped” bank data, and instead are becoming tanned (but not burnt) in the luscious glow of Open Banking.
+Well, they no longer process loans using “screen-scraped” bank data.
+Instead, they are becoming tanned (but not burnt) in the luscious glow of Open Banking.

-This is both significant and a signal (to me, at least) – a significant signal, if you will – and could just be catalysing for Open Banking in Australia.
+This is both significant and a signal (to me, at least) – a significant signal, if you will – and could just be catalyzing for Open Banking in Australia.

 Let me explain why.

-Consumer finance providers (i.e. lenders) have been early adopters of using electronic bank statement data to either make lending decisions or support lending decisions, primarily because your bank transactions reveal a more granular and accurate picture of your ability to repay a loan and not go rogue.
+Consumer finance providers (i.e., lenders) have been early adopters of using electronic bank statement data to make lending decisions.
+This is primarily because your bank transactions reveal a more granular and accurate picture of your ability to repay a loan and not go rogue.

-Simply, if the eyes are the window to the soul, the bank statement is a window to the wallet, and picks up on rogue or risky behaviour that a conventional credit checks may miss – like many other Buy-Now-Pay-Later accounts.
+Simply put, if the eyes are the window to the soul, the bank statement is a window to the wallet.
+It picks up on rogue or risky behaviour that conventional credit checks may miss – like many other Buy-Now-Pay-Later accounts.

-So, back in 2014 or so, these non-bank lenders (and I include Fintech non-bank lenders and ASX-listed lenders like WiSR, Plenti, Money Me etc) started using online banking statements to provide quicker, faster and often instant lending decisions – in exchange for the borrower pony-ing up their banking credentials in order that the fast, online ersatz credit check could be made.
+Back in 2014, these non-bank lenders (including Fintech non-bank lenders and ASX-listed lenders like WiSR, Plenti, Money Me, etc.) started using online banking statements to provide quicker, faster, and often instant lending decisions.
+In exchange, the borrower would provide their banking credentials for a fast, online ersatz credit check.

-[Wage advance providers came a little later but they were onto it too – BeforePay (the listed Fintech formerly known as Cheq) could approve a loan and have money in your bank account in seconds using this screen-scraping technology.]
+Wage advance providers came a little later but were onto it too.
+BeforePay (the listed Fintech formerly known as Cheq) could approve a loan and have money in your bank account in seconds using this screen-scraping technology.

-The offer to the consumer was simple: do you want your loan in 3 minutes or 3 weeks, Mr Customer?
+The offer to the consumer was simple: do you want your loan in three minutes or three weeks, Mr Customer?

-3 minutes?
-Well, just enter your online banking details here and we’ll do a quick check.
+Three minutes?
+Just enter your online banking details here, and we’ll do a quick check.

-3 minutes later – money is transferred and the consumer is delighted by the whole experience.
+Three minutes later, money is transferred, and the consumer is delighted by the whole experience.

-A quick, simple, painless, risk-free (mostly) experience that disrupts a slow, cumbersome, friction-full experience – that’s Fintech right there, folks.
+It’s a quick, simple, painless, risk-free (mostly) experience that disrupts a slow, cumbersome, friction-filled process – that’s Fintech right there, folks.

-Other notable examples of this simple mission are:
+Other notable examples of this simple mission include:

 The Now Story

-Two ways of ingesting data to provide a speedy lending decision; one Government-mandated, regulated, 100% secure AND a person’s bank data is ring-fenced and can’t go elsewhere (or be sent elsewhere) or be sold.
+There are two ways of ingesting data to provide a speedy lending decision: one is Government-mandated, regulated, 100% secure, and a person’s bank data is ring-fenced and can’t go elsewhere (or be sent elsewhere) or sold.

-The other: less secure, non-regulated, a bit more wild-west-y in terms of where your data might end up, and with some banks putting the blockers on it, AND the spectre of the Governing body finally taking steps to “ban” screen-scraping, as has happened in the UK.
+The other is less secure, non-regulated, and a bit more wild-west-y in terms of where your data might end up.
+Some banks are putting the blockers on it, and there’s the spectre of the governing body finally taking steps to “ban” screen-scraping, as has happened in the UK.

-And, currently, they are coalescing - each doing virtually the same thing, side by side, putting Fintechs and banks alike between a pig-and-a-poke.
+Currently, these two methods are coalescing, each doing virtually the same thing side by side.
+This puts Fintechs and banks alike between a pig and a poke.
 Sad times…

 This is one of the key reasons why the “Open Banking isn’t working - there’s little customer uptake” trope is still being rolled out.

-But, and here’s the good part, Open Banking usage is growing - and growing fast.
+But here’s the good part: Open Banking usage is growing – and growing fast.

 The Global / Local Thematic

-For all of the naysaying locally, Open Banking is happening in over 90 countries globally, and many - like Brazil and the UK - are going gangbusters.
+For all the naysaying locally, Open Banking is happening in over 90 countries globally.
+Many, like Brazil and the UK, are going gangbusters.

-Mastercard tipped $1.1bn into acquiring ‘Open’ Banking vendor Finicity in the US and are rolling out solutions globally.
+Mastercard tipped $1.1 billion into acquiring ‘Open’ Banking vendor Finicity in the US and is rolling out solutions globally.

-Visa tried and failed to buy Plaid for $5.4bn, so instead acquired Tink in Europe.
+Visa tried and failed to buy Plaid for $5.4 billion, so instead acquired Tink in Europe.

-[Side note: Plaid seem to have “won” Open Banking and are now worth circa $15bn.
-But this is no zero-sum game].
+Side note: Plaid seems to have “won” Open Banking and is now worth circa $15 billion.
+But this is no zero-sum game.

-Locally, Cuscal, NextGen and Fat Zebra have all made OB acquisitions.
+Locally, Cuscal, NextGen, and Fat Zebra have all made Open Banking acquisitions.

 Other payments companies are also sniffing around looking for a deal.
 Or so I’m told.